JOB TITLE: Archivist

 REPORTS TO: Librarian

-Under the general direction of the Librarian and working collaboratively with the Archival Specialist, the Archivist will oversee the collection management and public access to the Archives of the Institute, developing and refining access guidelines and ensuring that archival processing meets nationally accepted standards.
-All other duties, as assigned by the Librarian.
+Reporting to the Librarian and the Library Committee, and working collaboratively with the Archival Specialist who reports to the Archivist, the Archivist will oversee the collection management and public access to the Archives of the Institute.
+The Archivist is additionally responsible for maintaining access guidelines and policies ensuring that archival processing and access meets nationally accepted standards.

 Position Duties and Responsibilities